 - A teenage girl scratches her wrists until they bleed.

 - A man is horribly disfigured after a car accident.

 - A woman's face is sliced open with a scalpel.

 Clinical is a movie that has me torn.
 For the first hour of the film, I was completely hooked.
 I was really enjoying the dynamic of the characters and this bond that had formed.
-The movie is also well acted and has a few very creepy scenes with some solid bloodletting.
+It is also very well acted and has a few very creepy scenes with some solid bloodletting.
 Once I guessed one of the two twists with forty minutes to go, the film sort of fell apart for me.
-The movie becomes formulaic and predictable and we have a couple of supporting characters and subplots which sadly don't get enough screentime.
-It's worth a watch but I think the second half will either make or break the film for people.
+The movie becomes formulaic and predictable, and we have a couple of supporting characters and subplots which sadly don't get enough camera time.
+It's worth a watch, but I think the second half will either make or break the film for a lot of people.